 Places of worship are not required to keep a patron register as part of their COVID Safety Plan in Phase 4.

 However, churches that kept patron registers previously are required to keep the information in the register until 28 days after the State of Emergency has been fully lifted.

 MORNING TEA & COMMUNION

-Churches are encouraged to maintain a high level of hygiene practices when serving morning tea and communion.
+Churches are encouraged to maintain high level of hygiene practices when serving morning tea and communion.
 Some tips may include: